 When Should You Use Lab-Based XRF to Analyze Polymers and Plastics?

-When to use XRFLab-based X-ray fluorescence ( XRF) analyzers have many applications for elemental analysis.
+Lab-based X-ray fluorescence (XRF) analyzers have many applications for elemental analysis.
 The polymers industry is one of many putting XRF technology to work in daily operations.

-XRF is the best method for the analysis of trace elements in polymers.
-Additives such as plasticisers, lubricants, stabilizing agents, neutralizers, antioxidants, pigments, as well as catalytic agents, are used to make polymers.
+XRF is a common method for the analysis of trace elements in polymers.
+Additives such as plasticizers, lubricants, stabilizing agents, neutralizers, antioxidants, pigments, as well as catalytic agents, are used to make polymers.
 XRF is an important process control tool to evaluate the presence of these agents in the finished product.
 Elements, including aluminum, phosphorous, chlorine, titanium and iron are typically analyzed between 5 and 100 ppm.

 Polymer technology has advanced rapidly over the last several decades, giving rise to products with significantly improved properties.
 However, as the quality of plastic products has increased, so has the quantity of plastic products ending up in landfills.
 Many of these products contain toxic metals that can leach out into the environment.
 Read this blog to learn why XRF is the most appropriate solution for Waste Electrical and Electronic Equipment (WEEE) and Restriction of Hazardous Substances (RoHS) analysis.